FelTris/durf/README.md

 # Dynamic Urban Radiance Fields
-This repository contains the Code release for my master thesis, in which we use Neural Radiance Fields to perform Novel View Synthesis on unbounded dynamic urban scenes.
+This repository contains the Code release for my thesis, in which we use Neural Radiance Fields to perform Novel View Synthesis on unbounded dynamic urban scenes.
 We demonstrate out method on the [Waymo Open Dataset](https://waymo.com/open/) and data we generate ourselves with [CARLA](https://carla.org).